By USA specialist David

 The Omni San Francisco Hotel is in the city’s downtown area.
 It’s a ten minute walk from Union Square’s shops and restaurants, while Fisherman’s Wharf is just a short cable car journey away.

-Rooms are spacious, accommodating up to four guests, and children receive a backpack containing activities and games on arrival.
+Rooms are spacious, accommodating up to four guests, and children receive a rucksack containing activities and games on arrival.

 Yosemite National Park